Aside from a talent for problem-solving and an ever-growing toolbox of technical skills, an effective web developer needs to keep an eye on usability.

 You can get away with it for a short time, but that reservoir doesn’t have to get drained too low before they give up and go elsewhere, maybe to a competitor’s website.
 Keep it topped up for them with good usability – research user needs and habits, plan, design, build, test and test again – and they’ll stay with you.
 Don’t make them stop and think!

-Check out our work and testimonials to see how we take usability seriously.
+Check out our work and testimonials to see how seriously we take usability.
 It goes back a long way – our MD Tim spent a good number of years championing accessibility and web usability in the public sector.